 Generally, prosecutors may charge individuals with either first-degree or second-degree burglary.

-First-degree burglary involves the burglary of an inhabited dwelling (house) or other residential property where people live.
-Penalties can include large fines and up to 6 years in state prison.
+- First-Degree Burglary (Residential): First-degree burglary involves the burglary of an inhabited dwelling (house) or other residential property where people live.
+Penalties can include large fines up to $10,000 and up to 6 years in state prison.
 First-degree burglary is considered a strike under California's three strikes law.